bozimmerman/codephacts/README.md

 - For private repos, configure SSH keys or credentials

 ### "Database error" messages
-- Verify database credentials in `config.php`
+- Verify database credentials in `conphig.php`
 - Ensure MySQL/MariaDB is running
 - Check that the `codephacts` database exists
 - Verify user has appropriate permissions